-- 12.9.
+- 12.10.
 The site is a large area of land, visible from the A17 as one approaches the town from the west, and the A151 from the south.
 The site, however, is not prominent from a wider area.
-This is a common feature of the wider Settled Fens area, where longer distance views are punctuated by scattered settlements, woods and shelter belts, such as the stand of trees within the site and the line of poplars to the west.
+This is a common feature of the Settled Fens Character Area, where longer distance views are punctuated and interrupted by scattered settlements, woods and shelter belts, such as the stand of trees within the site and the line of poplars to the west.
 The fact that the neighbouring roads are also on slight embankments restricts views to the roads adjacent to the site.
 There are limited public views from within the existing built up areas, although these are limited to views from a few domestic properties on the western fringe of the town.
-These views will be lost when the residential development between Holbeach and the A151, granted outline approved on the 2nd November 2016, is completed. residential scheme will include a 35m wide buffer to west, as part of the landscape scheme and noise mitigation measures.
-This should reduce the direct visual link between the FEZ and the built-up area of Holbeach.
+These views will be lost when the residential development between Holbeach and the A151 is completed.
+The residential scheme will include a 35m wide buffer to west, as part of the landscape scheme and noise mitigation measures.
+This should reduce the direct visual link between the SLFEZ and the built-up area of Holbeach.
 This is again a feature of settlements in the "settled fens" which are inward looking with limited awareness of their wider fenland setting.
-As such, the principle of the FEZ is different to the normal character setting, because of the importance of projecting an image to outside the site. - 12.10.
-The site is consistent with its wider setting, being level agricultural land crossed by drainage ditches, hedge lines and containing tree belts and agri-industry buildings (Distillery Farm and Frontier) and displays the character of the wider area.
-The openness of the area is defined by large skies due to the low horizon, with longer distance
+As such, the principle of the SLFEZ is different to the normal character setting, because of the importance of projecting an image to outside the site. - 12.11.
+The site is similar with its wider setting, being level agricultural land crossed by drainage ditches, hedge lines and containing tree belts and agri-industry buildings around Distillery Farm and displays the character of the wider area.
+The openness of the area is defined by large skies due to the low horizon, with longer distance vistas being curtailed by development and vegetation, as well as the level topography.

-- vistas being curtailed by development and vegetation, as well as the level topography. - 12.11.
-Although there several isolated farmsteads and residential properties in the surrounding area, it is very common for these premises to be screened by significant hedging and tree planting, with beech and leylandii being common hedging plants
+12.12.
+Although there several isolated farmsteads and residential properties in the surrounding area, it is very common for these premises to be screened by significant hedging and tree planting, with beech and leylandii being common hedging plants.